Getting StartedInternships can be part-time or full-time, paid or unpaid; arrangements vary according to the needs of the student and the employer.

 • How many hours do you want to commit to an internship?

 - Conduct informational interviews with companies that interest you.

 - Prepare a tailored résumé and cover letter for every position you apply to and have it critiqued by a career counselor.

 - Prepare for interviews.

 - Learn about behavioral-based interviewing, create your 60-second commercial, prepare questions to ask and conduct a mock interview with a career counselor.

 - Follow up.

 - Stay in contact with employers to determine the status of your application.

 - Always send a thank-you within 24-48 hours of an interview.

-Disclaimer: Most employers are reputable and reliable, but Career Services is not in a position to guarantee the professional standing of all companies, organizations or individuals posting internship opportunities.
+Disclaimer: Most employers are reputable and reliable, but Career & Professional Development is not in a position to guarantee the professional standing of all companies, organizations or individuals posting internship opportunities.
 Applicants are strongly encouraged to research potential employers as part of the internship search process.